Meet the Raising Reader Advisors

 “One of the favorite parts of my day in the office is seeing the joy in a young child’s eyes when they receive a new book to take home – the spark of curiosity and imagination is truly rewarding.
 I look forward to working with the Raising Readers team to continue this amazing program and bringing the joy of books to the children in our community.“

-Meet Brian Youth, MD, our clinical advisor from the Portland area.
-Dr. Youth has been the Residency Program Director for Pediatrics at Maine Medical Center (MMC) since 2004, and has been the Medical Director of the Newborn Nursery at the Barbara Bush Children’s Hospital at MMC for the last 10 years.
-He is an Associate Professor of Pediatrics at Tufts University School of Medicine (MMC campus), attends on the newborn teaching service at MMC and is a general pediatric practice at Maine Medical Partners – Pediatrics in Westbrook.
-Dr. Youth completed medical school at the Dartmouth-Brown Program in Medicine, his Pediatrics Internship, Residency, and Chief Residency at the Univ. of Minnesota Hospital and Clinics in 1996.
+Meet Brian Youth, MD, the Residency Program Director for Pediatrics at Maine Medical Center (MMC) since 2004.
+He also serves as the Medical Director of the Newborn Nursery at the Barbara Bush Children’s Hospital at MMC.
+He is an Associate Professor of Pediatrics at Tufts University School of Medicine, and practices general pediatrics at Maine Medical Partners – Pediatrics at the Westbrook office.
+Dr. Youth also precepts pediatric residents in the pediatric clinic at Maine Medical Center.
+Dr. Youth completed medical school at the Dartmouth-Brown Program in Medicine, and his Pediatrics Internship, Residency, and Chief Residency at the Univ. of Minnesota Hospital and Clinics in 1996.

 “I am delighted to work with Raising Readers!
 One of the things that drew me to Maine was the variety of strong initiatives that have made such a difference to the literacy levels in Maine in such a short amount of time.”